What You Need To Know About Kavalactones

 Just be aware that each one produces a slightly different effect on the body.
 This is why not all kava produces the same intensity of relaxation, stress-relief, or sense of mild euphoria; and some may even produce less welcome side effects.

-The kavalactones all work together, of course; but it is the specific make-up of their content, the preparation, and your own personal physical make-up that will ultimately determine the effects of the kava you take.
+The kavalactones all work together, of course, however it is the specific make-up of their content, the preparation, and your own individual physical composition that will ultimately determine the effects kava has on your mind and body.

 For instance, some varieties of Vanuatan kava may contain high amounts of dihydrokavain, which can cause nausea.
 However, the response to kavalactones is individual and some people have a higher tolerance than others.